WillPower3309/awesome-dotfiles/README.md

 - add one more workspace with icon
 - add floating layout icon
 - better open tag application button icon
-- rofi --normal-window with window rules for max?
 - macOS style "dock" tag viewer
 - try fully transparent dock (may look weird for window tabs)
 - new wallpaper functionality: pull all wallpapers from directory, put into list. # of wallpapers in list, divide time in day by # wallpapers, set up with feh